arg0NNY/BetterAnimations/docs/create/extending-animations.md

 # Extending Animations

 _BetterAnimations_ provides an ability to extend Animations.
-It may be useful in a variety of cases — building composite animations, making animation definitions cleaner by reusing them, using premade animations as a base for your own — and much more.
+It can be useful in a variety of cases — building composite animations, making animation definitions cleaner by reusing them, using premade animations as a base for your own — and much more.

 ## Basics